 "Too bad unique doesn't sell," Jane said.
 "Here, let's go inside.
 It's starting to get cold."

 Jane opened the door to her apartment and Daria followed.
 What looked like all of Jane's worldly possessions jostled for space inside.
-Pigments and canvas filled up a full half of the available room, other samples of her bold and bizarre personal art laid out on a narrow bench.
+Pigments and canvas filled up a full half of the room, with other samples of her bold and bizarre personal art laid out on a narrow bench.
 A rug and pillow served as bed, spread out next to stacks of neatly folded clothes.

 Daria barely had enough room to stand.
 Jane motioned for her to sit down on the bed.
+When Daria did, Jane moved aside some paints and rested herself on a tiny wooden bench.

 "It's a shrine to St. Veloth," Jane explained.
 "A pioneer who led my ancestors to Morrowind, always searching for something new.
 I guess I could relate, a little bit."